ssmmoo1/esp_person_detection/readme.md

 Use VS Code and open the esp_person_detection/examples/person_detection folder

-Open the SDK config and set Camera Configuration to ESP32-CAM by AI-Thinker
+Open the SDK config and set

+- Camera Configuration to ESP32-CAM by AI-Thinker

+- WiFi SSID and WiFi Password

 Save flash and run

-Should see a person score output based on the camera in the terminal about twice per second.
+Should see a person score output based on the camera in the terminal about twice per second and an attempt to connect to wifi.